 Setting up a new business in the UK is incredibly simple.
 Demand is sky-high for talented workers across a variety of sectors, and there’s a fantastic digital business infrastructure that new business owners can plug into, to quickly grow a new business with minimal investment.

-The UK is so business-friendly that professional company formation agents like Quality Company Formations have the ability to legally incorporate a limited company in as little as three hours – all for under £5.
+The UK is so business-friendly that professional company formation agents like Quality Company Formations have the ability to legally incorporate a limited company in as little as three working hours – for as little as £11.99.

 That being said, it’s worth pointing out that as a new limited company owner in the UK, you will also need to tick a few legal boxes before you can start trading.
 Many of these are industry-specific and come in the form of obligatory business licences.